-In order to evaluate the accuracy of the supervised machine learning models, we compare the classes that our models and human coders assign to these sentences in-sample (on 20% of the training data, 39,184 sentences) and out-of-sample (test data from our human rights corpus for India from 1999-2016 and a random sample for 1999-2016, 33,069 sentences).
-The results from our analysis show that this method achieves between 84-88% in-sample accuracy and 81-84% out-of-sample accuracy.
-Table 2 and 3 displays the out-sample and out-of-sample accuracy of each model, measured as the mean accuracy over each of the 5 k-sub-samples.
-The Logistic Regression algorithm has the greatest out-of-sample accuracy in correctly predicting classes of sentences identified by human coders as physical integrity rights allegations at 84.3%.
-We also use an ensemble method that combines the predictions from each of the models via majority vote.16 This approach performs slightly better on generating out-of-sample predictions than any one of the machine learning algorithms alone.
-The precision (the ratio of correct positive predictions to the total predicted positives) of this measure is 41%, the recall (the ratio of correct positive predictions to the total number of true positives and false negatives) is 58%, and the F1 score (that takes into account the balance of precision and recall) is 49%.17 The area under the curve for the Receiving Operator Characteristic (AUC ROC), which reflects ability of the model to separate physical integrity rights allegations from non-physical integrity rights allegations, is 68%.
-The AUC for the Precision and Recall (AUC PR), indicating the average precision for each recall threshold, is 39%.18
+In order to evaluate the accuracy of the supervised machine learning models, we compare the classes that our models and human coders assign to these sentences in-sample (on 20 percent of the training data, 39,184 sentences) and out-of-sample (test data from our human rights corpus for India from 1999 to 2016 and a random sample from 1999 to 2016, 33,069 sentences).
+The results from our analysis show that this method achieves between 84 and 88 percent in-sample accuracy and 81 and 84 percent in out-of-sample accuracy. tables 2 and 3 display the in-sample and out-of-sample accuracy of each model, measured as the mean accuracy over each of the five k-sub-samples.
+The logistic regression algorithm has the greatest out-of-sample accuracy in correctly predicting classes of sentences identified by human coders as physical integrity rights allegations at 84.3 percent.
+We also use an ensemble method that combines the predictions from each of the models via a majority vote.15 This approach performs slightly better on